LRharlekin/CoreNutrition/README.md

 ![Static Badge](https://img.shields.io/badge/ErrorOr-v.2.0.1-black)

-Registering as the very first middleware a `.UseExceptionHandler("/error")` encapsulates all following middleware in a "try-catch"-like pattern that re-routes and re-executes any request that throws an exception.
+Registering as the very first middleware a `.UseExceptionHandler("/error")` encapsulates all following middleware in a try-catch-like pattern that re-routes and re-executes any request that throws an exception.

-Subsequently, the request that threw the exception resets in a dedicated `ErrorsController` that extends `Problems()` from the `ControllerBase` class so that - _unless_ the exception can be matched to a custom error defined in the backend system - a generic `500 Internal Server Error` without any sensitive information is returned to the user.
+Subsequently, a failing request resets in a dedicated `ErrorsController` that extends `Problems()` from the `ControllerBase` class so that - _unless_ the exception can be matched to a custom domain error - a generic `500 Internal Server Error` without any sensitive information is returned to the user.

+To achieve this separation, all controllers (_**except**_ the `ErrorsController`) are implemented so that their `Problems()` method accepts a list of custom errors (instead of receiving .NET's `ProblemDetails`), and then maps these custom error details to a meaningful `IActionResult` response.

+The `CoreNutritionProblemDetailsFactory` is responsible for creating `ProblemDetails` and `ValidationProblemDetails` objects, which are used to provide detailed error information in an HTTP response.
+Http status code only set at outermost layer following CA.
+Entire error handling system speaks an expressive “internal language” of system.
+It doesn’t have to “speak http”.

 Custom error handling is implemented with help of the [ErrorOr](https://www.nuget.org/packages/ErrorOr) package, which...

 error object: